Rjlintkh/bdsx-lxl/journal.md

 Again, it wasn't easy, I strived and strived to put a value using the base64 flag, but the flag did not apply at all.

 Eventually I learnt something new, I guess, you need to put the flags before the arguments, damn, that's it.

+After dinner I also implemented WSClient, but I am not sure if it will work.